ef23/3300p1/README.md

 Members: Erin Chen, Eric Feng, Catherine (Sohyeon) Hwang

 This is the first project for Cornell's [CS/INFO3300](https://mimno.infosci.cornell.edu/info3300/).
-The data for this project was pulled from [Trump Twitter Archive](https://trumptwitterarchive.com), from the first day of his presidency (January 20, 2017), until the day the data was pulled (February 25, 2018).
+The data for this project was pulled from [Trump Twitter Archive](https://trumptwitterarchive.com), from the first day of his campaign (June 15, 2015), until February 1, 2018.